steve1s/Netflix_dataanalysis/README.md

-Analysing the dataset of netflix movie and tv shows.
+Analysis of the dataset, netflix movie and tv shows.